obazl/demos_obazl/rules_ocaml/ns/README.md

 # namespacing

+Namespacing can be implemented in two ways: by "packing" modules or aliasing submodules.
+The latter can be top-down or bottom-up; those are features of the build-system not the language.

 IMPORTANT: There are two orthogonal kinds of namespace involved, the OCaml namespaces (determined by module names), and filesystem namespaces (determined by filename prefixes).
 Module aliasing can